 This is a very famous (but quite rare) type of sole construction that has many names.
 Norwegian, Goyser, Bentavenegna or Norvegese mean the same way of attaching soles, which surprisingly come from Italy.
 In the Norwegian design, the edge and rib under the insole are folded outwards instead of bending inwards, as in the Goodyear design.
 This ensures the most waterproof shoes and is ideal for, for example Santoni winter shoes and mid-season boots and thick sneakers.
 A special awl, hours of labor and up to 300 stitches are required to make a pair of shoes using this Norwegian Welt method.
 Therefore, production according to this technique is only trusted by talented and experienced professionals.
 In the Norwegian design there are at least two external lines.
 A classic Rapid seam that joins the brim, upper, sole and midsole and one that connects the brim and upper directly to the insole.
 The sole of such shoes is more voluminous, but water resistant.
 It will withstand the roughest landscapes for years.

 For more than 45 years, the shoe brand Santoni has been producing shoes with all kinds of sole designs described above.
 The professional way in which they make shoes is worth a mention itself.
 All Santoni's are handmade and a lot of attention is paid to the quality.
 Our Vousten Shoes collection has a huge selection of Santoni shoes with one of the above types of sole designs.
-Whether sneakers or vulcanized soles, classic shoes with Blake or Norwegian soles, or Santoni Limited Edition Goodyear shoes.
+Whether sneakers or vulcanized soles, classic shoes, like Santoni loafers, with Blake or Norwegian soles, or Santoni Limited Edition Goodyear shoes.
 Whatever you choose, you will be satisfied with the quality of Santoni and the service of Vousten Shoes.